Why India cannot afford to keep the Rohingya Muslims

 The Lashkar-e-Tayiba had decided that it would launch the Rohingyas in Jammu where there is a huge settlement.
 They are easy preys and all attempts have already been made to install an Islamic ideology into them.
 Incidents such as the one at Bodhgaya are all attempts to show solidarity with the Rohingyas and lure them into terror groups.

-On the Rohingya issue, terror groups such as the Jamaat-ul Mujahideen Bangladesh, Students Islamic Movement of India and the Lashkar-e-Tayiba work in tandem.
+On the Rohingya issue, terror groups such as the Jamaat-ul-Mujahideen Bangladesh, Students Islamic Movement of India and the Lashkar-e-Tayiba work in tandem.
 While the JuMB is tasked with ensuring that recruitments take place in camps at Hyderabad, West Bengal and Assam, the SIMI focuses on the northern cities including Delhi.
-The focus of the Lashkar-e-Tayiba has been primarily Jammu and it sees overall operation.
+The focus of the Lashkar-e-Tayiba has been primarily Jammu and it sees the overall operation.

-The Lashkar-e-Tayiba has been espousing this cause since 2012, when it launched the Difa-e-Musalman-e-Arakan conference in Pakistan to highlight the issue.
-Following this Saeed sent two of his men- Shahid Mahmood and Nadeem Awan to establish contacts with the Rohingyas.
+The Lashkar-e-Tayiba has been espousing this cause since 2012 when it launched the Difa-e-Musalman-e-Arakan conference in Pakistan to highlight the issue.
+Following this.
+Saeed sent two of his men- Shahid Mahmood and Nadeem Awan to establish contacts with the Rohingyas.
 As part of this exercise, the target was the Jammu camp.

 An Intelligence Bureau official tells OneIndia that this is a ticking time bomb and action has to be taken.
 There are several issues and the main one is that most of these persons are not documented, which makes tracking them extremely difficult.
 Take the case of the Jammu incident, the two persons lived in the country illegally for six years and easily slipped out without any documents.
 They even managed to leave behind a huge chunk of cash meant for nefarious activities, the officer further adds.